lse-ds105/ds105a-project-music-metrics/docs/index.md

 | 🔵 | "How to plot contour lines using ggplot2?" | ChatGPT will give an overall guidance, and we will read the actual documentation afterwards |
 | 🔵 | "What are the effective ways to find correlations in a dataframe?"  | One of the answers is "correlation matrix".
 Then we will proceed to find a YouTube step-by-step tutorial of how to plot this nicely, with explanations |

+# Finally...
+Some reflections 💕
+* First of all, this project may have come to an end for DS105, but it is not the end for us.
+* We have found success in multiple areas – APIs, web-scraping, data manipulation.
+* But we have failed in others – building effective models, machine learning, or providing an *exhaustive* list of insights.
+*